Topographic map

-central part of Hokkaido after the Middle Miocene.
-Therefore, Hokkaido
+Hokkaido after the Middle Miocene.
+Therefore, Hokkaido is divided into

-is divided into three parts: the eastern region in the Northeast Japan
+three parts: the eastern region (part of the Northeast Japan Arc), the

-Arc, the central region in the arc-arc collision zone, and the western
+central region (an arc-arc collision zone), and the western region

-region in the Kuril Arc.
-The volcanic front runs nearly east-west from
+Quaternary.
+The volcanic front runs nearly east-west from the eastern

-the eastern region through the central region and turns to the south in
+region through the central region and turns to the south in the western

-the western region.
-This front line is parallel to the Kuril Trench and
+region.
+This front line is parallel to the Kuril Trench and the Japan

-The landforms of Hokkaido are characterized by the smaller area of mountains than other main islands.
+Hokkaido has broad gentle landforms and less mountainous areas compared to Honshu, Shikoku, and Kyushu.
 The mountains in Hokkaido generally have gentle slopes in the northern part and steep slopes in the southern part.

-For the basement rocks (geotectonic units), see also “Outline of landforms and geology of Japan”.
+For the basement rocks (geotectonic subdivisions), see also “Outline of landforms and geology of Japan”.

 In the eastern region, northeastward trending uplift areas with